amogh94/hashboard/README.md

 - a searchbar to filters items by their title.
 - download the list as a CSV file (while implementing search, I somehow lost the list data I previously had, and wished there was a way to recover them - leading to this feature)

+**Data**: All data created in and stored by this extension are stored within the browser and nowhere else.

 **Credit** to [kunalnarangtheone](https://github.com/kunalnarangtheone/) for naming the extension.

 ## Why was this written?